This post may contain affiliate links, please see my disclosure policy for details.

 Chickens Shouldn't Eat Moldy Food.

-You shouldn't give anything that is moldy to your chickens, although overripe fruits, wilted veggies and stale cereal or bread products are fine.
+You also shouldn't give anything that is visibly moldy to your chickens, although overripe fruits, wilted veggies, and stale cereal or bread products are fine.

 Chickens Shouldn't Eat Anything that Has been Treated with Chemicals.